B.S. Business Administration

 20 credits from the following subjects: ACCT, AMGT, BSAD, COMM, ECON, EGMT, ENTR, FINA, FPLN, HCM, HIM, HRM, MGMT, MKTG, OSCM, PBRL, PSYC, RMI, SPM, excluding levels 100-200.

-In addition, any 300 or 400 level courses used to fulfill a minor as listed in the Academic Catalog may be used.
-The following courses can also be used: BUSA 200, DATA 300, PF 106, ACCT 215, and ACCT 225.
-To determine if a course, other than those listed, could be used as a Major Area Elective consult with an academic advisor.
+In addition, any 300 or 400-level courses used to fulfill a minor as listed in the Academic Catalog may be used as well.
+To determine if a course other than those listed could be used as a Major Area Elective, consult with an academic advisor.

 University Electives